 Abstract

 Somatic mutations resulting from various mutational processes are key drivers of tumorigenesis.
 Mutational signatures, which are distinctive patterns left by mutational processes, can be identified through experimental exposures to mutagens or through computational analysis of somatic mutations from large collections of samples.
 In this study, we analyzed over 7,000 whole genomes from the Pan-Cancer Analysis of Whole Genomes and Hartwig Medical Foundation data sets to create a comprehensive collection of <switch to “indel” a generic name throughout>indel (small insertions and deletion) mutational signatures .using two schemes for classifying indel mutations.
 We used a hierarchical-Dirichlet-process-based approach to discover signatures according to each of the two indel classifications, and we elucidated the correspondences between the two classifications for both known and novel signatures We identified 15 signatures that were novel in both classifications, and we re-identified 23 signatures in the classification system used in the COSMIC reference database of signatures.
-Of note, in cell-line experiments we showed that one novel signature, H_ID29, is associated with topoisomerase-1 transcription-associated mutagenesis <is this always due to ribonucleotide incorporation?
+Of note, in cell-line experiments we showed that one novel signature, H_ID29, reflects transcription-associated topoisomerase-1 mutagenesis <is this always due to ribonucleotide incorporation?
 Can we say “reflects transcription-associated mutagenesis by topoisomerase 1 at sites of ribonucleotides incorporated in genomic DNA”?> .
 Among the novel signatures, four, H_ID33, H_ID34, H_ID37, and H_ID38, occurred in tumors with defective DNA mismatch repair, <maybe add: which were analyzed more extensively here than in previous studies>.
 Notably, the prevalences of three ID signatures differed significantly by gender within particular cancer types <Still in the results?>.
 Examination of signature contributions to somatic mutations in cancer genes revealed that C_ID3, associated with tobacco exposure, accounts for nearly 80% of exonic IDs in TP53, <in what cancer types> which is implicated in lung carcinogenesis.
-This work has established an expanded collection of ID signatures in both indel classification schemes, validated a novel signature through functional modeling, elucidated distinct mutational processes, and has provided insights into biological implications through and trait associations and functional experiments.
+This work has established an expanded collection of ID signatures in both indel classification schemes, validated a novel signature through functional modeling, elucidated distinct mutational processes <make more specific>, and has provided insights into biological implications through and trait associations and functional experiments.

 Introduction